marcoguerri/marcoguerri.github.io/_posts/2023-11-16-throughput-iscsi.markdown

 the higher would be the impact of CPU processing as the shadowing effect would become less relevant.
 I have used the 1M request latency as a reference (with 12% CPU utilization at 30 IOPS), which yields 8ms per 2MB request.

-If we put everything together:d
+If we put everything together:

 ```
 1.5+0.87+(1.5+1.5+256/64*0.87)*7+(1.5+((256-64)/64)*0.87+1.5)+1.5+7.3+8 = 70.14 ms (14.3 IOPS, 28.5 MiB/s)